chain4travel/camino-docs/docs/guides/add-validator-with-curl.md

 ## Transferring Tokens to the P-Chain

-In order to stake for your validator, you will need to have **100,000 unbonded CAM** tokens on the P-Chain.
+In order to stake for your validator, you will need to have **100,000 non-bonded CAM** tokens on the P-Chain.
 If you do not already have them on the P-Chain, you will need to transfer them.

 You can use the [Camino Wallet](https://wallet.camino.network) to perform this transfer.
 Simply click on **Cross Chain** in the main menu and follow the prompts in the user interface.